Build more homes, faster

 Affordable homes forever

-The Queensland Government is exploring different mechanisms to enable a buyer to purchase a home at an affordable rate, including the use of covenants.
+The Queensland Government is exploring different mechanisms to enable a buyer to purchase a home at an affordable rate.
 We will explore ‘affordable in perpetuity’ types of mechanisms as part of state-facilitated developments.

 Effective infill development